How to Create a Checklist in Excel

 You can also color code the cell based on whether the values in cells B10 and B11 are equal or not.
 This is called Conditional Formatting.
 We’ll show you what to enter to turn the cell red if not all the checkboxes are checked and green if they are.
 See our article about Conditional Formatting for information on how to create rules.

 Create a rule on the Conditional Formatting Rules Manager dialog box using the Use a formula to determine which cells to format rule type.
 Enter the following text in the Format values where this formula is true box.
 Replace B10 and B11 with the cell references for your Total Items and Items Packed (or whatever you named these cells) values, if they’re not the same cells.
+(See our guide to the Excel name box if you need more info on that.)

 Then, click Format and select a red Fill color and click OK.